WordPress Based Sites

 Metafaucet is a crowdsourced cryptocurrency rotator.
 It’s a simple way for me to make sure my porn sites don’t run out of payout money between my advertiser payouts.
 It takes people from one Bitcoin faucet to the next and every time someone collects, I get a commission.
 The commission automatically funds my faucets.

 This one is a simple front end for a calculator The nontraditional, two-color palette and pretentious choice in fonts provide the basis for how the site feels.
 If you’re on desktop, try resizing the window and you’ll see how I’ve designed the site to look good at any size.

 Stagewash.co is going to be my equipment company.
 At the moment it’s nothing but an example of branding based design.
 Note the simple color palette.

 Subversi.co is my plot to overthrow everything with blockchain technology.
 Design-wise I was focusing on images, colors, and feel.

 I have built two adult websites that utilize WordPress for a CMS alongside a dizzying array of plugins and custom coding.

 The original website that pays you to watch porn.
 This website is battle-tested and utilizes an array of different tools to lighten the load on the server.
 It’s getting enough traffic that it’s still swamping the server it’s currently on during peak loads.
-The site currently hosts over 80,593 videos.
+The site currently links to over 93,846 videos.